Skip to Main Content

 **List all of the authors in the bibliography; in the notes, list only the first author, followed by et al. (“and others”).

-FIRST NOTE: First author's first & last names et al., Book Title (City of Publication: Publisher, Year), page numbers.
+FIRST NOTE: First author's first & last names et al., Book Title (Publisher, Year), page numbers.

 SUBSEQUENT NOTES: First author's last name et al., Shortened Book Title, page number.